yalmip/yalmip.github.io/_posts/scratch/modellingif.md

 end
 ````

 In this case, there are obviously 5 possible cases dividing the feasible space into 5 regions.
 The strategy now is to introduce 5 binary variables, and create a model where each of these binary variables forces the decision variable to be in the associated region, and the corresponding expression on the cost function to hold.
-Note that the expression used in the **if**-statement, and the resulting action, both are moved to a list of constraint.
+Note that the condition used in the **if**-statement, and the resulting action, both are moved to a list of constraint.

 ````matlab
 d = binvar(5,1);